Milotrince/discord-TrelloBot/readme.md

-# Trellobot
+# TrelloBot
 A Discord bot that can manage multiple Trello boards and notify you of events through Discord.
-See original Trellobot here:  https://github.com/Angush/trellobot
+Modified from this trellobot:  https://github.com/Angush/trellobot

 ## Setup
 1. Clone repository.